-As a periodontist with advanced training and years in private practice, Dr. Clagett offers Kentucky patients a high degree of experience and expertise.
+As a periodontist with advanced training and years in private practice, Dr. Clagett offers Kentucky patients a high degree of experience.
 However, what really sets his practice apart is the great environment for care that he and our team have created.

 Guiding patients.
 We know that people often have anxiety about getting treatment, particularly if they need to have gum surgery.
 When you come in for a visit, we will take the time to talk with you about what you’re experiencing, to learn what your goals are, and to help you understand your options.

 Serving as your partner.
 We’re not here to make people feel bad about having gum disease or to steamroll patients with our recommendations.
 Instead, we’re here to provide advice and effective care, and we’re going to do everything we can to give you a great experience that results in a better quality of life.